 Some people can’t pretend.
 You either are, or you’re not.
 There’s no in-between.
 I imagine that’s what it’s like to be a writer, or more specifically, a poet—a role far more challenging than reporting straightforward facts as a news journalist.
 By this Weltanschauung, Amanda Chong seems to be a natural.
 The Singapore poet, who turned 30 a month ago, isn’t the type to yap about having no time to pen a poem.
 She gets right down to business, using her lunch hour amidst frenetic days to produce literary works of art because that’s just who she is.

 An established lawyer working at the Attorney-General’s Chambers by day and a prolific writer by the remaining hours, she embodies the perfect dichotomy of right-brain, left-brain brilliance.
-Not only did the high flyer serve as an expert at the United Nations Expert Group on the International Legal Definition of Trafficking in Persons in 2016, the same year saw the publication of her debut poetry collection, Professions, which went on to make the shortlist for the 2018 Singapore Literature Prize.
+In 2016, the high flyer served as an expert at the United Nations Expert Group on the International Legal Definition of Trafficking in Persons, and published her debut poetry collection, Professions, which was shortlisted for the 2018 Singapore Literature Prize.
 Since then, her work has been commemorated through an engraving on the Marina Bay Helix Bridge.

-On top of all that, the obsessive reader, who used to power through “a novel a day”, is the co-founder of ReadAble (a non-profit programme founded in 2014 that offers reading classes to low-income kids and migrant women) and the sometime founding web editor of local poetry archive poetry.sg.
-We get the Singapore Youth Award recipient to share her literary diet, reading and writing habits, and her perspective on the iffy trend of Instagram poets, topped off with a list of 10 book recommendations for every mood from flirty to forlorn.
+On top of all that, the obsessive reader, who used to power through “a novel a day”, is the co-founder of ReadAble (a non-profit programme founded in 2014 that offers reading classes to low-income kids and migrant women) and the founding web editor of local poetry archive poetry.sg.
+We ask the Singapore Youth Award recipient to share her literary diet, reading and writing habits, and her perspective on the iffy trend of Instagram poets, topped off with a list of 10 book recommendations for every mood—from flirty to forlorn.

 High Net Worth: Have you always been a voracious reader?
-What influenced your reading habit when you were growing up?
+What influenced your reading habits when you were growing up?